eformsignen/eformsignen.github.io/help/chapter7.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. figure:: resources/workflow-participant-properties.png
-   :alt: 워크플로우 설정 > 참여자 단계 속성
+   :alt: Workflow > Participant step properties
    :width: 700px

 -  **Step name**: Change the name of the step.
 The default name is 'Start'.